Apple Watch 7 Rumors: New Smartwatches Can Be Larger | ExBulletin

 There is no official release date, but according to rumors by the French blog Consomacand, Apple has already registered new smartwatches with the Eurasian Economic Union on the A2473, A2474, A2475, A2476, A2477 and A2478.

 Regardless of rumors, Apple has a fairly consistent history of launching new smartwatch models each year in mid-September.
 In 2020, both Apple Watch Series 6 and Apple Watch SE will be available in September when the Pandemic product launch event is virtualized and disrupts the supply chain (Apple’s iPhone 12 line announcement delayed by a month).
 Did. ..
-At an online event on 15, 2020.
+15, 2020, at an online event.
 They were released three days later on September 18th.

 Read more: The lack of microchips is one of the unexpected consequences of a pandemic.